Sandipa09/sandipa09.github.io/_gallery/reel5.md

 ---
 title: "Commitment to Teaching Excellence"
-description: "I’ve always loved the quiet rigor of research — but stepping into the classroom brings a different kind of energy.
+description: "I’ve always loved the quiet rigor of research, but stepping into the classroom brings a different kind of energy.
 Teaching isn’t just something I do; it’s something that fuels me.
 Sharing ideas, sparking curiosity, and learning from students as much as teaching them — that’s what makes academia feel like home."
 images:
   - "/images/gallery/converted-image-Classroom-Economics-Sandipa-Bhattacharjee-45.jpg"
-  - "/images/gallery/converted-image-Classroom-Economics-Sandipa-Bhattacharjee-09.jpg"
+  - "/images/gallery/converted-image-Classroom-Economics-Sandipa-Bhattacharjee-10.jpg"
   - "/images/gallery/converted-image-Classroom-Economics-Sandipa-Bhattacharjee-38.jpg"
   - "/images/gallery/converted-image-Classroom-Economics-Sandipa-Bhattacharjee-44.jpg"
   - "/images/gallery/converted-image-Classroom-Economics-Sandipa-Bhattacharjee-52.jpg"